towerrounder/dumb-grid/README.md

 >>dumb.dumb-1-3

-This would result in a parent container with three columns.Each 33% width.
+This would result in a parent container with three columns.
+Each 33% width.

 >dumb.dumb-1-1